mids-w205-fund-of-data-eng/template-project-1/README.md

 - Total trips for each short station name in each region

 - What are the top 10 used bikes in each of the top 3 region. these bikes could be in need of more frequent maintenance.

-### Questions of your own
-- Make up 3 questions and answer them using the Bay Area Bike Share Trips Data.
-These questions MUST be different than any of the questions and queries you ran above.

-- Question 1:
-  * Answer:
-  * SQL query:

-- Question 2:
-  * Answer:
-  * SQL query:

-- Question 3:
-  * Answer:
-  * SQL query:

 ---